top of page

 _MG_0849.jpg

+Cornice, 2021, long-duration performance.
 Photo: Jessie Yingying Gong

-Installation views from the exhibition Doing the Stuff With the Thing, Arti et Amicitiae, Amsterdam NL, 2021.
+Cornice, 2021, plaster, iron, aluminium, wood, various sizes, installation views: Doing the Stuff with the Thing, Arti et Amicitiae, Amsterdam NL, 2021.

-Romy Yedidia, Cornice, 2021, video excerpt, original length 00:04:29, cinematography by Michaela Lakova.
+Cornice, 2021, video excerpt, original length: 04 minutes 29 seconds, cinematography by Michaela Lakova

-This project was made possible thanks to the Mondriaan Fund.
+This project was made possible thanks to the Mondriaan Fund

 MFO_LOGO_EN_RGB_ZWART_SMALL.png